-Sensorineural hearing loss (SNHL) is a hearing loss that accounts for about 90% of all hearing loss.1 Based on data from the World Health Organization (WHO) in 2021, it is reported that the prevalence of hearing loss (deafness) worldwide is around 466 million people, with nearly 1 billion young adults at risk of hearing loss.
-Sensorineural deafness indicates a lesion of the cochlea or the 8th cranial nerve.
-Various factors influence the incidence of SNHL, such as old age, gender, family history, smoking and diabetes.
-Sensorineural deafness in a previous study was more common in patients with diabetes than in non-diabetics, with the degree of hearing loss correlated with disease progression.
-This may be due to the occurrence of microangiopathic complications in the inner ear.3-5 progression.
-The role of these biomarkers in the medical world is especially in establishing a diagnosis, which will determine therapeutic decisions and the prognosis of the disease.
+Sensorineural hearing loss (SNHL) is a hearing loss that accounts for about 90% of all hearing loss.1 Based on data from the World Health Organization (WHO) in 2021, it is reported that the prevalence of hearing loss (deafness) worldwide is around 466 million people, with nearly 1 billion young adults at risk of hearing loss.2 Sensorineural deafness indicates a lesion of the cochlea or the 8th cranial nerve.
+Various factors influence the incidence of SNHL, such as old age, gender, family history, smoking and diabetes.^{1,3} Sensorineural deafness in a previous study was more common in patients with diabetes than in non-diabetics, with the degree of hearing loss correlated with disease progression.
+This may be due to the occurrence of microangiopathic complications in the inner ear.3-5 hearing loss has been recognized for decades^{3,5,6}, but there is little evidence to address this issue.
+This may be due to the lack of medical history records and incomplete data.
+There may be the influence of confounding factors such as age, gender, duration of hearing loss, glycaemic control, and smoking.
+When viewed from the International Diabetes Federation data in 20197, the number of adults with diabetes is almost around 463 million people and will continue to increase with age in society.